Boavizta/boaviztapi/docs/docs/Explanations/components/cpu.md

 PowerConsumption(workload) = a * \ln(b * (workload + c)) + d
 $$

+!!!warning
+    We apply a log regression to fit data points $(workload, power)$ starting from a default consumption profile that can be found using the CPU `model_range`.
+This process can (in some cases) yield very low or negative power values due to wrong input data or model initialization. **That is why there is a minimum power consumption limit set to 1W for any input workload**.

 ### Determining the parameters

 #### From model range